Balls on the Brain

 Should I be worried my balls are different sizes?

 Should you be worried your balls are different sizes?
-The short answer is no. Not many things on the body are perfectly symmetrical.
-Unless, of course, you have a phenomenal plastic surgeon.
-Your balls should be no exception.
-Testicles are like eyebrows.
-They’re not always twins; they’re siblings, sometimes cousins even.
+Although it's common to wonder about testicular asymmetry, the short answer is no; a slight uneven testicle size is typically normal.
+Not many things on the body are perfectly symmetrical, and your testicles are no exception.
+Think of them like eyebrows.
+They're not always twins; they're siblings, sometimes cousins even.

-When it comes to what is between your legs, size can matter.
-However, when it comes to testicular size, it usually isn’t something to read into.
-It is very common to have one testicle that is slightly larger than the other.
-So, in the category of things you should be concerned about, a slight difference in ball size shouldn’t make the list.
-Global warming, perhaps, but ball size?
+When it comes to what's between your legs, size can matter.
+However, when it comes to testicle size comparison , it usually isn't something to overthink.
+It's very common to have one testicle that's slightly larger than the other.
+So, in the category of things you should be concerned about, a slight normal testicle size difference shouldn't make the list.
+Global warming, perhaps, but uneven testicle size?
 Not usually.

 When should I worry?

-There is almost always a small discrepancy in testicular size.
-It depends on whether they have always been different or if the asymmetry is a new development.
-Testicles usually stop growing after puberty, so if there is a sudden change in size to one or both testicles, you should see a doctor.
+A small discrepancy in testicular size is almost always normal.
+The key is whether they've always been different or if the asymmetry is a new development.
+Testicles usually stop growing after puberty, so if there's a sudden change in size to one or both testicles, it's time to see a doctor.

-It is important to be familiar with your jewels and check on them regularly.
-We recommend giving yourself a monthly examination.
-To learn more about giving yourself a self-examination, click here.
-If you are having a P!nk night and it is just you and your hand, take a moment when you are finished to give yourself a good feel.
-Make sure you are looking for any changes in size or texture.
+It's important to be familiar with your jewels and check on them regularly.
+We recommend performing a monthly testicular self-exam .
+To learn more about conducting a self-examination, click here.
+If you're having a P!nk night and it's just you and your hand, take a moment when you're finished to give yourself a good feel.
+Look for any changes in size or texture.
 If you find a hard lump, that may be a concern.
 It could be the dreaded C-word.
-If you find a lump, it is always important to make an appointment with your doctor ASAP to rule out cancer.
+If you find a lump, it's always important to make an appointment with your doctor ASAP to rule out cancer.

 Potential Causes for the Sudden Size Change